caseydailey/grades/README.md

+I really overdid it on the last exercise and fell behind.
+Lesson learned.

+On this one, you'll find i've focused on MVP and, while i can think of more ways to do this and better ways of displaying them and all that, i'm fulfilling the requirements and moving on.

+the instructions:

 Loop over an array of student grades (values from 50-100) and outputs how many of each grades there are.

     A score of 50-60 is an F